-- 1. Cut the incoming RING and TIP phone lines (typically red and green, respectively) and connect to RJ31X terminals 4 (red) and 5 (green). - Connect the premises end of the cut RING and TIP wires to RJ31X terminals 1 (grey) and 8 (brown) respectively. - Wire the flying leads of a Direct Connect Cord to the control's phone terminals as shown in the diagram or plug into the 8-position jack. - 4.
+- a.
+Cut the incoming RING and TIP phone lines (typically red and green, respectively) and connect them to RJ31X terminals 4 (red) and 5 (green). - b.
+Connect the premises end of the cut RING and TIP wires to RJ31X terminals 1 (grey) and 8 (brown) respectively. - c.
+Wire the flying leads of a Direct Connect Cord to the control's phone terminals as shown in the diagram or plug into the 8-position jack. - d.
 Plug the Direct Connect Cord into the RJ31X jack.